 Spread over two million acres, Yellowstone National Park preserves more than 10,000 hot springs, mudpots, fumaroles, geysers, and travertine terraces.
 At the heart of the iconic park is a large volcano whose hydrothermal features attest to the heat still beneath the surface.

-This is by far the most unnerving fact you can learn about Yellowstone National Park during your first visit.
+This is by far the most unnerving fact you can learn about Yellowstone National Park.
 Nevertheless, the astounding beauty and remarkable natural wonders of the area keep enticing people from all over the world.
-For those who visit Yellowstone National Park for the first time, here are 10 astonishing things you must see here.
+For those who visit Yellowstone National Park for the first time, here are 10 things you can’t miss.

-We accessed the park from the South Entrance after spending a day in Grand Teton National Park.
+We entered the park from the South Entrance after spending a day in Grand Teton National Park.
 This direction determined our route and itinerary.
-The below places that you should see on your first visit to Yellowstone National Park are listed based on their locations.
 The first destination is the closest to the South Entrance.
 The last place you should explore during your first visit sits hours away, near the Northeast Entrance of Yellowstone Park.

 1. West Thumb Geyser Basin

-First Visit to the West Thumb Geyser Basin in Yellowstone National Park
+First Visit to the West Thumb Geyser Basin of Yellowstone National Park

 Hiding along the shores of Yellowstone Lake, the basin is the first place you will visit in Yellowstone upon arrival from the South Entrance.
-However, its secluded location and smaller size compared with the basins to the west secure fewer visitors.
+The secluded location and smaller size compared with the basins located to the west secure fewer visitors.
 Even those outdoor lovers who visit the southern part of Yellowstone often skip the West Thumb Geyser Basin in favor of other popular destinations.

-Most of the West Thumb’s geysers have become dormant in recent years.
-Nevertheless, they haven’t lost their bubbling attraction and magnetism.
+Things to Do in West Thumb Geyser Basin: The majority of the West Thumb’s geysers have become dormant in recent years.
+Nevertheless, they haven’t lost their bubbling attraction and allure.
 The area mostly consists of vibrant hot pools, steam vents, and mudpots.
-Two circular boardwalk trails less than a mile long snake around the main pools, enhancing your visit and giving you first glimpses of the irresistible natural wonders of Yellowstone.
+Two circular boardwalk trails less than a mile long snake around the main pools, giving you first glimpses of the irresistible natural wonders of Yellowstone.

-While every “resident” of the West Thumb Geyser Basin impresses with its unique shape, color, or size of its bubbles, blue-green Abyss Pool and enchanting Big Cone often steal the show.
-Close proximity to Yellowstone Lake also plays a huge role in irresistible nature of the basin as you will see it during your first visit.
-Some areas of the West Thumb Geyser Basin seem to submerge in the lake, offering panoramic vistas and a few more reasons to add the place to your first visit to Yellowstone.
+Why to Visit: While every “resident” of the West Thumb Geyser Basin impresses with its unique shape, color, or size of its bubbles, blue-green Abyss Pool and enchanting Big Cone often steal the show.

 2. Old Faithful Geyser

-Discovered in 1870 by Washburn Expedition, Old Faithful is the most famous geyser in the world.
-Whether you travel to Yellowstone National Park alone or on a guided tour, Old Faithful will most certainly be included in your first visit.
-The geyser is remarkable and faithful although one can argue about it.
+Discovered in 1870 by the Washburn Expedition, Old Faithful is the most famous geyser in the world.
+Whether you travel to Yellowstone National Park alone or on a guided tour, Old Faithful will most certainly be included in your itinerary.
+The geyser is remarkable and faithful, although one can argue about it.

 Old Faithful was the first geyser in Yellowstone National Park to ever be named.
 Its frequent and somewhat predictable eruptions gave a solid reason to rely on its loyal patterns and call it nothing else but Faithful.
 The geyser ejects its hot waters approximately 20 times a day, every 98 minutes plus/minus 10 minutes.
 Luck was not on our side during our first visit to Yellowstone.
 We arrived just when Old Faithful’s show ended.
 Another eruption followed approximately 1.5 hours later.